Jantero93/forum/README.md

 > - Spring Boot 3.1.2 (Java 17)
 > - Hibernate (PostgreSQL; using 15.1, other versions should be fine)
-> - Controller - Service - Repository -pattern
+> - Controller-Service-Repository -pattern

 <h3>Others</h3>

-> - Docker (not needed for local developing, only used for settings prodcution application)
+> - Docker (not needed for local developing, only used for creating prodcution application)

 ---